Abstract

 The consequences of negligence

 The timing of the helmet law was odd as cycling safety was improving.
-Deaths of cyclists had been in long-term decline despite bicycle travel in Australia increasing by 10% a year from 1986 to 1989.
-Cycling is known to be a beneficial activity, no more dangerous than being a pedestrian.
+Deaths of cyclists had been in long-term decline.
+Bicycle travel in Australia increasing by 10% a year from 1986 to 1989.
+Cycling is as safe as being a pedestrian.
 Why impose helmets only on cyclists?
-This discriminates against a healthy, economical and environmentally friendly mode of transport – particularly important in Australia which is one of the world”s most obese countries now with a carbon tax.
+Why discriminate against a healthy and environmentally friendly mode of transport?

-One side-effect of this policy was to reduce cycling.
-Such an effect was known to be likely (in 1985, cycling had declined after some schools mandated helmets for students) and could have been measured on a consistent national basis.
-Instead, measurements of cycling before and after compulsion were mainly incidental to surveys of helmet wearing.
-Transport authorities started to confuse cycling safety with helmet wearing.
-Helmet wearing compliance was measured more carefully than safety improvements.
-As a side effect, these surveys revealed a sharp decline in cycling of about 30% for adults and 40% for children.
+A side-effect of this policy has been to reduce cycling.
+This was predictable.
+In 1985, cycling had declined after some schools mandated helmets for students.
+It could have been measured consistently.
+Instead, cycling counts were mainly incidental to surveys of helmet wearing.
+These surveys revealed an immediate decline in cycling of about 30% for adults and 40% for children.

-This decline reversed an uptrend growing at 10% a year.
-An independent assessment estimates that cycling levels were 50% below previous trend by 1996.
-This decline also changed the nature of cycling.
-Cycling as a recreational transport mode declined the most.
+This reversed an uptrend growing at 10% a year.
+An independent assessment estimates that cycling was 50% below previous trend by 1996.
+Cycling as a transport declined the most, changing the image of cycling.
 Sport cycling rose in prominence, giving cycling an image as a dangerous sport.
-Australia now has low female participationin cycling.
-At 21%, it is lower than in the US at 32%, and in Europe around 50%.
-As observed by Julian Ferguson, from the European Cyclists’ Federation:
+Australia now has the lowest female cycling participation in the world.
+Julian Ferguson, from the European Cyclists Federation, observed:

 “Riding in New York or Australia is like running with the bulls — it’s all young males”

-The main result of the helmet has been to reduce cycling
+The main result of the helmet law has been to reduce cycling

 “Looking at evidence, it does not matter if people are wearing a helmet or not, any serious accident on a bike is likely to kill them,”